HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 Is the view in your piece independent, or has the semblance of independence, despite its author’s affiliations or bias, delivered with an effort at objectivity, one might say, if only because it is intent on proving its point on a significance?
 Good.

 Is your piece willing to focus on real art appreciation, treating of the works of artists and how they work or fail to work for you, instead of being involved with trivialities (like what desserts the artist groups of Antipolo eat before they go to their collective studios to concoct pop-surrealist images)?
 If so, then that’s the kind of piece we want.

 Is your piece the type that is more enamoured with, say, a show’s real art historical significance than with its thematic claims to significance?
 Good.

 This paragraph serves as our guarantee that the copyright to all works submitted to us (whether thereunto published by us unexpurgated or with emendations) will remain with their authors, with all rights attendant to each piece’s authorship kept intact.
 These rights include the author’s right to syndicate his/her submitted piece to other publications.
-But to the invocation of said right, diskurso would only request the author to at least acknowledge where the piece in question first appeared. :-)
+But to the invocation of said right, diskurso would only request the author to at least acknowledge that the piece in question first appeared on diskurso.com. :-)

 Finally, we will only accept submissions that have not previously appeared in another publication (printed or online).
 But new compositions reiterating a previously published point or argument (that appeared a decade ago or only a week ago) will still be considered, especially when there is due mention of where else in the publishing industry that point was peddled.